TakuyaFujimura/dcase-asd-toolkit/docs/config.md

 <details><summary>Extract features from training-free frontend</summary>

-Training-free frontend (e.g., simple audio feature extractor) will be constructed based on the configuration of `frontend_cfg`.
+Training-free frontend (e.g., simple audio feature extractor) will be constructed based on the configuration of `scratch_frontend`.

 Configuration items:
 - restore_or_scratch (str): "scratch"
-- frontend_cfg (Dict[str, Any]): Please write the configuration of the model used for feature extraction.
+- scratch_frontend (Dict[str, Any]): Please write the configuration of the model used for feature extraction.

 </details>